Hanfu Movement: Authenticity - Purists and reformists

+Cultural appropriation and hybridization

+Some manufacturers have integrated the silhouettes of Hanfu with traditional patterns and design elements from China's ethnic minority groups, producing garments marketed as "Miao-style clothing", "Tibetan-style clothing", "Dai-style clothing", and other variants, but sell them under the false label of Hanfu.
+Because these hybrid garments could be produced more efficiently than regionally specific ethnic costumes, they were rapidly adopted by tourist-area photography studios.
+In some tourist destinations, they became the dominant form of ethnic-themed costume offered to visitors.

+These developments have generated controversy among members of the hanfu community.
+Beyond the appropriation of motifs associated with ethnic minorities, commercial hanfu designers have also drawn on a range of non-Chinese cultural traditions.
+Online commentators have identified the incorporation of elements associated with Indian religions, Tibetan Buddhism, Shinto shrine maidens (miko), and Japanese family crests (kamon) into garments marketed as hanfu.
+Such designs typically retain hanfu-style garment construction while selectively adopting visual motifs, religious iconography, and aesthetic elements from other cultures.
+These practices have fueled ongoing debates over the extent to which hanfu can incorporate non-Han cultural elements while remaining a distinct cultural category, raising questions about historical authenticity, cultural ownership, and appropriation.
+Most supporters of the Hanfu movement refuse to recognize those clothing as Hanfu, and this is considered a sign of disrespect toward the Han ethnicity and other ethnic groups.

 Quality of Hanfu on the market

-Concerns have been expressed about the poor quality and inauthenticity of Hanfu currently on the market.
-This has damaged the reputation of Hanfu and discouraging the manufacture of authentic or original designs.
-Factors inhibiting the market for authentic and high-quality hanfu include absence of consumer knowledge and the cheaper cost of inauthentic and poorly made spin-offs.
+Concerns have been expressed about the poor quality and inauthenticity of some hanfu currently available on the market.
+Controversies as such have damaged the reputation of hanfu and discouraged the production of authentic and original designs.
+Factors that inhibit the market for authentic, high-quality hanfu include a lack of consumer knowledge and the lower cost of inauthentic and poorly made spin-offs.

 Criticism of the Movement

 Domestic criticism of the movement and reservations within the movement

-In 2007, skeptics feared that designating Hanfu as China's national costume could spark ethnic tensions, as China has 56 ethnicities, each with distinctive traditional clothing.
+In 2007, skeptics feared that designating Hanfu as China's national costume could spark ethnic tensions, as China has 56 officially recognized ethnicities, each with distinctive traditional clothing.
 They decried the presence of "Han chauvinists in the movement.
-Enthusiasts, such as the Hanfu Society at Guangzhou University cautioned against politicizing the dress, fearing negative social repercussions Hanfu advocates insist they never called for the abandonment of tradition by minorities, and that their fashion preferences are separate from their politics.
+Enthusiasts, such as the Hanfu Society at Guangzhou University cautioned against politicizing the dress, fearing negative social repercussions.
+Hanfu advocates insist they never called for the abandonment of tradition by minorities, and that their fashion preferences are separate from their politics.